Truelightenergy/slate/source/includes/_errors.md

 400 | Bad Request -- Improperly formatted request.
 401 | Unauthorized -- The API key is wrong.
 404 | Not Found -- The specified resource could not be found.
-422 | Unprocessibly Entity -- Invalid resource, generally validation errors.
+422 | Unprocessable Entity -- Invalid resource, generally validation errors.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.